onap/vnfrqts-requirements/docs/Chapter5.rst

 ^^^^^^^^^^^^^^^^^

-When the parameter associated with the property network is referencing an “internal” network, the parameter must adhere to the following naming convention.
+When the parameter associated with the property network is referencing an "internal" network, the parameter must adhere to the following naming convention.

 -  int\_{network-role}\_net\_id for the Neutron network ID